-The word “Aleut” is what Russians called the Native people of the Aleutian Islands.
+The word “Aleut” is what Russians called the Native peoples of the Aleutian Islands.
 The people’s name for themselves is “Unangan.”
 (There is no consensus among historians where the word “Aleut” originates.)

-Although St. Paul Island is not the historical homeland of the Aleut people, residents of the island are very much Aleut and honor their ancient culture in many ways.
-The vast majority of Aleuts practice Russian Orthodox Christianity.
-On St. Paul Island, this marriage of cultural histories can be seen in traditional Aleut dancing and ceremonies, subsistence hunting and fishing, the cemetery with its three-bar crosses, and the pretty little church in town.
+Although St. Paul Island is not the historical homeland of the Unangan people, residents of the island are very much Unangan and honor their ancient culture in many ways.
+The vast majority of Unangax practice Russian Orthodox Christianity.
+On St. Paul Island, this marriage of cultural histories can be seen in traditional Unangan dancing and ceremonies, subsistence hunting and fishing, the cemetery with its three-bar crosses, and the beautiful white church in town.